Peter Lance: ABC News

 After graduating from Fordham University in 1978 Lance went to work as a producer for ABC News 20/20, where he won one National News & Documentary Emmy Awards in 1980 for Arson For Profit, and another in 1981 for Unnecessary Surgery, where he also served as a correspondent.
-In 1984 Lance began reporting as a correspondent for ABC News Nightline(1984–85).
-In 1985 he joined a new investigative unit on World News Tonight with Peter Jennings where he worked until 1987, reporting dozens of stories from Pentagon cost overruns to a scandal involving how the FAA had manipulated the number of near mid-air collisions.
-Between 1979 and 1982 Lance received three additional Emmy nominations for his investigative reporting.
+In 1984 Lance began reporting as a correspondent for ABC News Nightline (1984–85).
+In 1985, he joined a new investigative unit on World News Tonight with Peter Jennings, where he worked until 1987.
+He reported dozens of stories, from Pentagon cost overruns to a scandal involving how the FAA had manipulated the number of near mid-air collisions.
+Between 1979 and 1982, Lance received three additional Emmy nominations for his investigative reporting.

-In December 1987 Lance left ABC News and began working as a writer and later story editor, producer and show runner in episodic television.
-While he worked on several hit television shows including Miami Vice and Wiseguy, Lance's continuing work as an investigative journalist and nonfiction book author around 9/11 attracted the most national attention.
+In December, 1987, Lance left ABC News, and began working as a writer, and later story editor, producer and show runner in episodic television.
+He worked on several hit television shows, including Miami Vice and Wiseguy, but it was Lance's continuing work as an investigative journalist and nonfiction book author around 9/11 that attracted national attention.

 9/11 investigation

 Lance was the first mainstream journalist to argue that the two attacks on the World Trade Center—the 1993 bombing and the attacks of 9/11—were linked via Ramzi Yousef.
 A Kuwaiti national trained in Wales, Yousef was Qaeda's chief bomb maker.
 He is also the nephew of the terrorist the FBI calls "the 9/11 mastermind" Khalid Shaikh Mohammed (KSM).
 Lance's investigative work linking Yousef and al Qaeda master spy Ali Mohamed to the 9/11 attacks has been cited repeatedly in "The Complete 9/11 Timeline" compiled by the nonprofit History Commons, the respected compendium of open source 9/11 intelligence.

-In August 2003, Lance's 1000 Years for Revenge, a broad survey of Al-Qaida operations in the US prior to 9/11 was published by Harper Collins.
+In August 2003, Lance's 1000 Years for Revenge, a broad survey of al Qaeda operations in the US prior to 9/11, was published by HarperCollins.
 The book presents evidence that the FBI missed dozens of opportunities to stop the attacks of September 11, dating back to 1989.
 Lance describes how an elusive al Qaeda mastermind defeated an entire American security system in "the greatest failure of intelligence since the Trojan Horse".

 On September 2, 2003, CBS News Correspondent Dan Rather, broadcasting from Baghdad during the Iraq War, reviewed the evidence presented in 1000 Years for Revenge for two days in a row, devoting two 4-minute segments as the lead stories on The CBS Evening News With Dan Rather.
 On the first broadcast from Iraq, Rather said: